 Why Do You Need to Wear a Post Surgery Bra After Breast Augmentation?

+Breast surgery remains some of the top procedures in the UK, with breast augmentation and breast reduction on top, according to the latest plastic surgery statistics.
 With a lot of cosmetic procedures, you will need to wear a compression garment.
 These garments come in all shapes and sizes for different body parts and treatments.
 Without compression, blood and other fluids can pool around the incision site.
 While all this fluid in your body is normal and part of your healing process, excessive swelling can be an issue.

 Whether you’re considering liposuction or breast augmentation, compression garments are a key part of your recovery.
 The compression works to reduce post-op swelling as much as possible.
 The constant pressure on the surgical site encourages your body to reabsorb the fluid instead of building up in the body.
 It’s this process that helps to speed up the healing process and create a great result.